SakethGG/MATLAB-For-Robotics-concepts/README.md

 ### **2️⃣ Understanding Robotics Concepts**
 - Read the README file within each chapter for an overview.
 - Run the MATLAB scripts to see **animated transformations and simulations**.
-- Modify parameters in the scripts (e.g., joint angles, link lengths, rotation orders) to explore different behaviors.
+- Modify parameters in the scripts (e.g., joint angles, link lengths, rotation orders) to explore different behaviours.

 ### **3️⃣ Visualizing Key Topics**
 Here are some highlights of what you’ll learn: